KristofferC/NearestNeighbors.jl/README.md

 * `tree`: The tree instance.
 * `point[s]`: A vector or matrix of points to find neighbors for.
 * `radius`: Search radius.
+* `skip` (optional): Predicate to skip certain points.
+* `skipself` (optional, batched queries only): When querying the same dataset, skip the point whose index matches the query.

 Note: Distances are not returned, only indices.